troldal/Algorithms/README.md

 ### trl::find_first_not_of

 ### trl::find_all
-The trl::find_all algorithm finds elements with a certain value in a container.
+The trl::find_all algorithm finds all elements with a certain value in a container.
+It takes a begin/end iterator pair for the container, an output iterator to the destination container and the value to find.
+The destination must hold iterators to the elements in the container.

+Example code:

 ```cpp
 #include <iostream>